 For more information, please call the Parking Information Hotline at (773) 686-7530

 International Terminal 5 is not connected to the domestic terminals.
 If you are arriving on a domestic flight and are connecting on an international flight, you may use the Terminal Transfer Bus (TTB) as an alternative to the ATS System.
 The Terminal Transfer Bus runs from the secure side of Terminal 3 to Terminal 5, bypassing the security checkpoint in Terminal 5, and is fully accessible.

 Getting Through Security

-All outside sidewalks at O'Hare have sloping curb cuts for easy wheelchair access.
+Accessible drop-off areas equipped with curb ramps are provided throughout the arrival and departure vehicle loading zones.
 Throughout the airport restrooms, elevators, signage, telephones, restaurants, drinking fountains and diaper changing facilities are in compliance with the Americans with Disabilities Act (ADA).

 All domestic terminal (1, 2 and 3) airline staff in the ticketing areas, and some airlines can be found curbside and in the ticketing areas.
 At the International Terminal 5 you will need to visit your airline's assigned ticketing counter.

 The below maps show the distance from the Departures passenger drop off points to the ticket counters for each terminal:

 Service Animal Relief Areas (SARA) are located on the lower levels of Terminals 1, 2 and 5.
 These are outdoor, gated areas designated for service animal relief and are accessible at all times.
 There is also an indoor Service Animal